cyclr/docs/pages/custom-connectors/11-paging.md

 ### Example 1 - API using page number and page size

-In this example the API requires the query sting to include the parameters 'page' and 'limit'.
+In this example the API requires the query string to include the parameters 'page' and 'limit'.
 Other APIs might use different names for these concepts.

 | Target Type | Target Name | Disp Name | Desc | Trigger | Optional | Hidden | Value |
 | --- | --- | --- | --- | --- | --- | --- | --- |